Deanari/Library-challenge/README.md

 ### How do I get set up? ###
 * npm install
 * Create your mysql database on your favourite provider
-* Replicate the schema with './db/main-schema.sql'
+* Replicate the schema with './database/main-schema.sql'
 * Create an .env file at root with the following variables:
     - DATABASE_HOST_NAME: Your db host, or by default -> localhost
     - DATABASE_USER: Your db user, or by default -> root
     - DATABASE_PASSWORD: Your db password, or by default -> password
+    - JWT_SECRET_KEY: A secret combination of characters for your jwt validation, example -> supersecretkey
 * npm run dev

 ### How do I use this? ###